nicky-mc/Tech-Ed-Projects/README.md

-Reflection of project
+Reflection of project week 1

-I found the project fun as i inspected the exmple given wiuth the SpaceY site and used that as an inspiration for my own creation trying to also include the stretcvh goals where that i could.
+I found the project fun as i inspected the example given wiuth the SpaceY site and used that as an inspiration for my own creation trying to also include the stretcvh goals where that i could.

 I found I struggled with why the home link did't return to the top after stepping away I realised it was a simple typo. my biggest difficulty was in tryting to be more grandiose that was required but again stepping back brought me back to a grounding.